 Participants in the program earn the Certificate in Personal and Organizational Leadership.

-In addition to coursework, students are required to participate in these activities which reinforce commitment to civic issues, service, and volunteerism.
+In addition to coursework, students are required to participate in these activities, which reinforce commitment to civic issues, service and volunteerism.

 - Program Orientation

-- Ropes Course
+- Challenge Course

 - Fellows Service-Learning Project

-During this semester-long project, students are assigned to teams of five to six students and address a challenge faced by a community organization.
+During this semester-long project, students are assigned to teams of five to six and address a challenge faced by a community organization.

 - Corporate Site Visits

-The core of our curriculum is a set of courses that include personal assessments, the study of leadership paradigms, and the application of leadership scholarship to the understanding of self and organizational effectiveness.
+The core of our curriculum is a set of courses that include personal assessments, the study of leadership paradigms and the application of leadership scholarship to the understanding of self and organizational effectiveness.